yangyunkang/learngit/readme.txt

-git is a version control.
+git is a distributed version control system.
+Git is a free software.